-The temporal boundaries of the EA will span all phases of the project determined to be within the scope of this EA as specified under section 3.1 above.
-Temporal boundaries will be defined taking into account effects predicated after project decommissioning and reclamation, and community knowledge and Indigenous knowledge.
+The temporal boundaries of the EA will span all phases of the project determined to be within the scope of this EA as specified under section 3.1 above, including abandonment.
 If impacts are predicted after project decommissioning, this should be taken into consideration in defining boundaries.
 Community knowledge and Indigenous knowledge should factor into decisions around defining temporal boundaries.